canonical/data-science-stack/docs/explanation/dss-arch.rst

 ^^^^^^^

 DSS expects a default `storage class <https://kubernetes.io/docs/concepts/storage/storage-classes/>`_ in the Kubernetes deployment, which is used to persist Jupyter Notebooks and MLflow artefacts.
-In MicroK8s, the Hostpath storage add-on is chosen, used to provision Kubernetes' *PersistentVolumeClaims* (`PVCs <https://kubernetes.io/docs/concepts/storage/persistent-volumes/>`_).
+In Canonical K8s, a local storage class should be configured to provision Kubernetes' *PersistentVolumeClaims* (`PVCs <https://kubernetes.io/docs/concepts/storage/persistent-volumes/>`_).

 A shared PVC is used across all Jupyter Notebooks to share and persist data.
 MLflow also uses its dedicated PVC to store the logged artefacts.
 This is the DSS default storage configuration and cannot be altered.

-This choice ensures that all storage is backed up on the host machine in the event of MicroK8s restarts.
+This choice ensures that all storage is backed up on the host machine in the event of cluster restarts.

 .. note::
-   By default, you can access the DSS storage anytime under your local directory `/var/snap/microk8s/common/default-storage`.
+   By default, you can access the DSS storage anytime under your local directory `/var/snap/k8s/common/default-storage`.

 The following diagram summarises the DSS storage: